10xcodecamp/regex/README.md

 _!#/\-
 ```

-The password must also be greater than 9 characters.
+The password must also be at least 9 characters.

 ###### PASS